LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch0_intro/00_02_what_you_should_know/README.md

 Also, please check out the Q&A section to provide answers!
 As a community, we’ll use the Q&A to collaborate on a positive learning experience for everyone.

+## Version Information

+This course tracks the versions of software used in demonstrations to ensure a consistent learning experience.

+The content of this course is reviewed periodically and updated for compatibility with newer software versions.

+If you encounter any version discrepancies, please refer to the course’s Q&A section.
+Also, check the exercise files for additional information.

+This course was created using the following software:

+- TODO: Add software versions at the completion of recording (also update the script!)

 <!-- FooterStart -->
 ---
 [← 00_01 Introduction](../00_01_introduction/README.md) | [00_03 Using the Exercise Files →](../00_03_using_the_exercise_files/README.md)